healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 * Register a bot user (for posting notifications) in your preferred Matrix homeserver.
 * Use the [Login API call](https://www.matrix.org/docs/guides/client-server-api#login)
   to retrieve bot user's access token.
-You can run it as shown in the documentation, using curl in command shell.
+You can run it as shown in the documentation, using curl in the command shell.
 * Set the `MATRIX_` environment variables.
 Example:

 ```ini